 Please buy your boat tickets directly from the "Regardless" van on the Quay from 13.00.

-First ferry departs Orford Quay at 13.30 to Orford Ness landing stage.
+The ferry departs Orford Quay at 13.30 to Orford Ness landing stage.

-First ferry will depart Orford Ness landing stage to Orford Quay at 16.30
+The ferry will depart Orford Ness landing stage to Orford Quay at 16.30

-These ferry times allow for a relaxed walk to the lighthouse and back, a guided tour of the building and some milling around time.
+These ferry times allow for a relaxed walk to the lighthouse and back, a guided tour of the building and some milling around time. *please note the Ferry takes 29 passengers at a time so we often need to operate several trips across the river*

 Your 5 minute ferry trip across the River Ore is operated by a local boatman operating the licensed passenger vessel "Regardless".
 Their charge for the return trip is £3.50 per person.
 Tickets can be purchased on the day on Orford Quay from about 1pm onwards.
 Please purchase your tickets in good time before the ferry crossing.
 Unfortunately tickets cannot be purchased in advance.